hyodae-seo/hyodaeseo.com/content/authors/alma/_index.md

 ---
 # Display name
-title: John Steffen (2019-2021)
+title: Alma Carolina Castillo-Trujillo (2022-2024)

 # Full Name (for SEO)
-first_name: John
+first_name: Alma Carolina
-last_name: Steffen
+last_name: Castillo-Trujillo

 # Is this the primary user of the site?
 superuser: no